Administration

 Mrs. Stothard is a certified teacher in core subjects for early childhood through eighth grade.
 She attended Kansas State University where she received her Bachelor of Science degree in Elementary Education accompanied by a minor in Special Education.
 Before coming to Texas, Mrs. Stothard spent the past 18 years of her career working in preschool through eighth grade classrooms.
 Mrs. Stothard strongly upholds that all children and their prospective classroom communities are unique and important.
 She believes that her role as an educator is to provide a stable, uplifting, and welcoming space to aid in enabling each student’s academic and personal development.

-Mrs. Killough holds a Master of Arts degree and numerous teaching certifications, including Elementary Education (Core Subjects), English Language Arts and Reading, and English as a Second Language.
-She is a talented teacher with over 25 years of teaching experience as an elementary teacher, middle school teacher, reading teacher, ESL specialist, and art specialist.
+Mrs. Killough is a talented teacher with over 25 years of teaching experience as an elementary teacher, middle school teacher, reading teacher, ESL specialist, and art specialist.
+She holds a Master of Arts degree and numerous teaching certifications, including Elementary Education (Core Subjects), English Language Arts and Reading, and English as a Second Language.
+She has expertise in language acquisition and reading intervention.
+She is a very creative and compassionate teacher.
 She has taught at Bridges Academy Austin since the school opened.

 Shuhaira Shah, M.A.